Shivam9456Singh/Alien_Mart/README.md

-# Alien App - All in One App for ease of use consists Food delivery Apps to Meida & Entertainment Apps. <br><br>
+# Alien Mart - All in One App for ease of use consists Food delivery Apps to Meida & Entertainment Apps. <br><br>

 ---------------------------------------------------------------------------------------------------------------------------- <br><br>